medavidallsop/old-post-notice/readme.txt

 1. Notice displayed on an old post
 2. Settings to configure the notice
+2. Dashboard widget displaying an overview of all posts with the old post notice

 == Frequently Asked Questions ==

+= Can I see a list of all posts that are displaying the old post notice? =

+Yes.
+Ensure the dashboard widget setting is enabled, you'll then find the widget in the WordPress dashboard.

 = Can I set the colors? =